-Majoring in engineering seemed to be a no-brainer for Matthew Bourjaily.
-As a 15-year-old high schooler in Grand Rapids, MI, Bourjaily interned at Chaffee Planetarium, where he helped present planetarium shows using the Digistar fulldome digital theater system.
+Majoring in engineering seemed to be a no-brainer for Matthew Bourjaily (History of Art, 2015).
+As 15-year-old high schooler in Grand Rapids, MI, Bourjaily interned at Chaffee Planetarium, where he helped present planetarium shows using the Digistar fulldome digital theater system.
 At 16, he was hired on and worked with Digistar’s unique computer language, eventually becoming fluent enough to create laser light shows, including a dazzling 100-minute special feature set to Pink Floyd’s Dark Side of the Moon.

 In 2011, Bourjaily enrolled as an undergraduate in the College of Engineering.
 The core requirements proved challenging, though, because of Bourjaily’s dyslexia, a neurological disorder that causes the brain to process and interpret information differently.
 He was unhappy, not having the success he wanted in his engineering classes, and seriously thinking about dropping out of school.